 The pearl necklace was a gift from Dorrigo.
 He would die after being hit by a car full of drunken teenagers.
 He would spend three days dreaming of Amy and his men and a letter from Ella as he lay dying in a hospital.

-The Narrow Road to the Deep North, which won the Man Booker Prize in 2014, is an unusual novel.
-Forbiddingly harrowing and bleak, jumping back and forth in time, it is, nevertheless, deeply moving, too, a love story where the lovers are not lucky in love.
+The Narrow Road to the Deep North is an unusual novel.
+Harrowing and bleak, jumping back and forth in time, it is, nevertheless, deeply moving, too, a love story where the lovers are not lucky in love.